hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 }
 ```

-The following policy would evaluate to `true`, if the resource was in the diff,
+The following policy would evaluate to `true`, if the resource was in the diff
 and each of the concerned keys were changing to new values:

 ```python